Pnlalessio/DLAI_project/README.md

    3. 'python train.py --remember_training_cma yes --feature_retrieval_strategy colors_and_positions --active_double_self_attention_on_best_patches yes'

 # Testing on pre-trained models
 If you want to test the best solutions obtained, navigate to the "test.py" file level.
-Explore the "solutions" folder, which contains three subfolders named "only_positions," "double_self_attention," and "position+color."
+Explore the "solutions" folder, which contains three subfolders named "only_positions," "double_self_attention," and "colors_and_positions."
 Each folder contains the best solutions generated from different training types indicated by their names.
 Copy the complete path of the desired solution to test the agent and execute one of the following commands:

 # Procgen StarPilot gameplay demo